 Understanding the risk factors for STI/HIV transmission is very important as your sexual health is only as safe as your sexual health partner's sex practices.
 Many Women Partners clients have often felt that their sexual health was safe as they believed they were in a long-term, monogamous relationship.
 So the added complexity and betrayal of potentially being at risk of a Sexually Transmitted Infection (STI) or HIV is extraordinarily overwhelming.
 Within the complexities of infidelity and betrayal, having your own sexual health testing is often the only way of being certain your sexual health is safe.

-.
 NSW Health's Play Safe website have released a comprehensive website discussing the most common STIs, including whether they are symptomatic or not, and where to get tested.
-More information can be found here, including a 30 second quiz to identify if you may be at risk of an STI transmission.
+You can also read more information on Blood Born Viruses, Bacterial Sexually Transmitted Infections, Viral STIs and HIV by following these links.
+You can also find more information here, including a 30 second quiz to identify if you may be at risk of an STI transmission.

 Let's talk about what STI testing includes, so that you can anticipate what may be asked of you, and to ensure you have received comprehensive STI/HIV testing.